NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### 4. Add a `remote_setup` task to the graph

+We need a dummy task that sets up the `cylc-run` directory on ARCHER2 before any `fcm_make` mirrors start.

 If you have any `fcm_make` tasks in your workflow, the mirror step will try to copy files over to ARCHER2 before Cylc creates the `cylc-run` directory as a symlink to `$DATADIR`.
 This is because at Cylc 8 [files are not installed until a remote task is actually submitted](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/cylc-install.html#remote-installation).

-The solution is to have a dummy task that sets up the `cylc-run` directory for the worfklow before the mirrors start.

 Edit the `suite.rc` file, and add in a new task `remote_setup` that runs before any `fcm_make` tasks, e.g.:
 {% raw %}